SonsOfSaturn/sonsofsaturn.github.io/_pages/press-kit.md

 [Download (98.4 MiB)](/assets/SonsOfSaturnAssets.zip){: .btn .btn--success}

-Alternativelyy, you can download only the logo, in both png and psd formats, by clicking the link below:
+Alternatively, you can download only the logo, in both png and psd formats, by clicking the link below:

 [Download (8.5 MiB)](/assets/SonsOfSaturnLogo.zip){: .btn .btn--success}